Fiber is often associated with trips to the restroom.

 And now, onto the foods high in fiber.

-One of the go-to foods high in fiber, split peas are a great addition to any soup or stew.
+One of the go-to foods rich in fiber, split peas is a great addition to any soup or stew.

 This delight coming from India contains 16 grams of fiber per one cooked cup.